 Applicants should be registered postgraduate students in universities in Africa countries

 Master’s students should have made a minimum of Second Class (Upper Division) or equivalent from their undergraduate programmes

 Successful applicants will be those who possess excellent research ideas aimed at solving a problem or an innovative approach on sustainable energy, environment or climate change

 Applicants should be carrying out their research in 2020.
 (Please note that the research may be a new or ongoing research, however, priority will be given to research projects that are at their early stages).
 Also note that students whose research programme extend beyond 2020 are also eligible to apply and could be considered for extension till the completion of their research.

 Applications are welcome from students in any discipline (Technology, Sciences, Arts, Law, Social Sciences, Environmental Design and Management, Agriculture, Health Sciences, ICT, among others) provided their research are on sustainable energy, environment or climate change-based topics.

-In addition to the conventional research topics (such as energy access, renewable energy policy), innovative and non-conventional research topics such as climate photography, environmental journalism, among others, will be of special interest.
+In addition to the established research subjects (such as energy access, renewable energy policy); new non-conventional research frontiers such as climate photography, environmental journalism, among others, will be of special interest.

 Qualified and interested applicants are invited to complete the online application here.

 Deadline for applications: Thursday January 31, 2020 (11:59 GMT).

 Please note that applicants may start their applications and save on the application portal while they continue later.
 However, all applications should be completed and submitted latest Thursday January 31, 2020 (11:59 GMT).